sandialabs/cross-sim/simulator/algorithms/dnn/torch/readme.md

 - Automatic conversion of layers within Torch networks to CrossSim layers

 ### Known Limitations
-- AnalogConv2d layers do not support dilated convolutions, different horizontal and vertical strides, or non-depthwise grouped convolutions.
+- AnalogConv2d layers do not support dilated convolutions.
-- AnalogConv2d.backward() is significantly slower than baseline torch for large batches.
-- AnalogConv2d does not support bias row splitting (multiple bias rows).